rezojoglidze/RJSwiftMacros/README.md

 # RJSwiftMacros

 RJSwiftMacros is a Swift package that provides macros.
-Such as generating coding keys and handling coding key properties and ignored keys.

 ## Features
 - ``MockBuilder(numberOfItems: Int, dataGeneratorType: .random)``: Generates an array of mock data from our models.